Despite the city’s small size, with over 260 hotels it’s no easy chore finding the best hotels in Victoria BC.

 What is the best budget hotel in Victoria?

-You can’t go wrong with the James Bay Inn if you’re looking for a reasonably priced bed just a 5-minute stroll from the Inner Harbour.
-Also, the Ocean Island Inn Backpackers is Victoria’s best hostel, offering reasonably priced dorm beds and private rooms for students, solo travellers and backpackers.
+The best budget hotel in Victoria is the James Bay Inn.
+If you’re looking for a reasonably priced bed just a 5-minute stroll from the Inner Harbour.
+Also, the Ocean Island Inn Backpackers is Victoria’s best hostel, offering reasonably priced dorm beds and private rooms.

-Still ooking for the Best Hotels in Victoria BC?
+Still looking for the Best Hotels in Victoria BC?

-If you’ve got any questions about visiting Victoria, Vancouver or anywhere else in BC, I’m here to help.
-Whether it’s responding to private messages on the Vancouver Planner Facebook page or in the comments below.
+If you have inquiries about traveling to Victoria, Vancouver, or anywhere else in British Columbia, feel free to reach out.
+Whether through private messages on the Vancouver Planner Facebook page or in the comments section below.

 Leave a reply